Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

 - #32ff32 was used for font awesome icons on game page buttons

 ##### **Background Colours**
-I used gradients for the background colours as I felt a block colour would be look better than a block colour.
+I used gradients for the background colours as I felt it would be look better than a block colour.

 ![Imgur](https://i.imgur.com/DfnJsGE.png)